 In this book, Dave gives you some great tricks and strategies on frugal living and budgeting in the correct way.

 If you think Dave Ramsey’s book is a get-rich-quick scheme you’re mistaken, go find another book for that.
 He teaches you exactly how to get work done.

-He also focuses on the need to have a solid blueprint to getting rid of all our debt and the best part?
+He also focuses on the need to have a solid blueprint to get rid of all our debt; and the best part?
 Ramsey gives you the blueprint to do that!
 That’s what makes this book a perfect steal.